Mitch Trubisky*, QB, North Carolina

 Patrick Towles, QB, Boston College

 Height: 6-5.
 Weight: 253.
 Projected 40 Time: 4.85.
 Projected Round (2017): FA.
-3/18/17: In 2016, Towles completed 51 percent of his passes for 1,579 yards with 10 touchdowns and six interceptions.
+4/25/17: In 2016, Towles completed 51 percent of his passes for 1,579 yards with 10 touchdowns and six interceptions.
 He flashed a quality arm and good placement, but was very inconsistent.
 When the pocket was clean and Towles had time, he was effective.
 Towles needs to improve his feel and accuracy, especially while under duress.
 He had an ugly game against Virginia Tech among others.
 Sources said they were unimpressed with Towles in 2016.
 He is a candidate to switch positions and could end up competing as a tight end.

 7/29/16: Playing for Kentucky, Towles completed 56 percent of his passes in 2015 for 2,077 yards with nine touchdowns and 13 interceptions.
 Towles went the graduate-transfer route after the season and has landed with Boston College for his final year of eligibility.